Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 # Description
 Using Spark to query Analytical questions on the [MovieLens dataset](https://grouplens.org/datasets/movielens/1m/) containing a million records using Spark.
 This features the use of Spark RDD, Spark SQL and Spark Dataframes executed on Spark-Shell using Scala API.
+We aim to draw useful insights by answering a few basic questions.

 ## Environment
 * Linux (Ubuntu 15.04)
 * Hadoop 2.7.2
 * Spark 2.0.2
+* Scala 2.11

 ## Installation steps